Revisiting the Properties of X-ray AGN in the SSA22 Protocluster: Normal SMBH and Host-Galaxy Growth for AGN in a $z=3.09$ Overdensity: Introduction

 \section{Introduction}

 Galaxies hosting X-ray detected active galactic nuclei (AGN) are observed to be more numerous in the $z \gtrsim 1$ progenitors of galaxy clusters (``protoclusters'') than in local galaxy clusters, where the frequency of X-ray AGN (AGN fraction) is suppressed compared to mean-density (``field'') environments.
-The enhancement of AGN fraction has now been observed in clusters over $z\approx1$--$1.5$ \citep{martini2013} and numerous protoclusters over $z\approx2$--$4$ \citep[e.g.,][]{digbynorth2010,lehmer2013,vito2020,tozzi2022}, including the $z = 3.1$ SSA22 protocluster, where \citet{lehmer2009a} (hereafter L09) found a $\sim 6$-fold AGN fraction enhancement over the field at the same redshift.
+The enhancement of AGN fraction has now been observed in clusters over $z\approx1$--$1.5$ \citetext{\citealp{martini2013}; see also \citealp{munozrodriguez2023} for a similar result based on semi-empirical models} and numerous protoclusters over $z\approx2$--$4$ \citep[e.g.,][]{digbynorth2010,lehmer2013,vito2020,tozzi2022}, including the $z = 3.1$ SSA22 protocluster, where \citet{lehmer2009a} (hereafter L09) found a $\sim 6$-fold AGN fraction enhancement over the field at the same redshift.
 The SSA22 protocluster is an intersection of filaments $\sim 60$ co-moving Mpc (cMpc) across at its widest extent (see \autoref{fig:SSA22_map}).
 It is known to contain an intense overdensity of star forming galaxies \citep[see, e.g.,][]{tamura2009, kubo2013, umehata2015} which are found, along with the AGN, to be coincident with intersections of filamentary cold gas reservoirs in the intergalactic medium (IGM) and Lyman-alpha (\lya) nebulae \citep{umehata2019}.
 SSA22, then, represents one of our best laboratories for studying how the protocluster environment may drive enhancements of AGN activity.

 Observational constraints and the scatter in the AGN fraction--redshift relationship are such that the source of the apparent AGN fraction enhancement in protocluster environments remains uncertain.
 Simulations of SSA22-like protocluster environments by \citet{yajima2022} suggest that the super-massive black holes (SMBH) in the protocluster grow rapidly in galaxies with $M_{\star} > 10^{10}\ {\rm M_{\odot}}$, potentially reaching masses approaching $10^9\ {\rm M_{\odot}}$ by $z = 3$ before quasar feedback stalls the SMBH growth.
 The observed AGN fraction enhancement over the field could then be due to larger SMBH masses in the protocluster, as we observe a rapid period of SMBH growth with larger average accretion rates.
 Alternatively, it could be caused by some modification of the AGN duty cycle in overdense, high-redshift environments, possibly due to more frequent accretion episodes caused by mergers. \citet{monson2021} argued in favor of the former explanation based on finding larger masses among protocluster Lyman-break galaxies (LBGs) compared to field LBGs, and speculated based on non-parametric SFH fitting that the protocluster galaxy population had undergone an earlier period of growth than the field galaxies.
 However, this sample excluded AGN due to the difficulty of decomposing the stellar population and AGN emission for SED fitting, and hence excluded many of the most massive SSA22 galaxies.
 In this work, we return to the X-ray detected AGN in SSA22 and fit their SEDs with an improved version of our SED fitting code, \ligh\ \citep{eufrasio2017, doore2021, doore2023}, which now includes models for X-ray to IR AGN emission, allowing us to directly recover SFHs for AGN host galaxies.